 Sadia Saeed Raval is the founder and chief psychologist at Inner Space Counselling Centre in Mumbai.
 She works with children and adults and specialises in Integrated Mindfulness Program for individuals looking for self-enhancement and personal growth and development.
-We talked to her about the pros and cons of marrying young versus marrying at a later stage.
+We talked to her about the pros and cons of marrying young versus marrying at a later stage, and what according to her is the best age to get married.

 A lot of people these days marry young.
 What is your take on it versus marrying when you have settled with yourself and the career you have chosen?